ArturVasilov/ViewAnimatorFramework/README.md

         .build();
 imageAnimator.start();
 ```
-Or for more complex animations use animator method:
+Or for more complex animations use animators method:
 ```java
 ViewAnimatorFramework.ViewBuilder imageBuilder = new ViewAnimatorFramework.ViewBuilder(mImage);
 Animator imageAnimator = imageBuilder